thomasbelliott/516-1/README.md

 You will also learn to "translate" conceptual definitions of applied linguistic problems into formal instructions that are programmable for the computer.

+**Broader impact:** Regular expressions are helpful in most text processing applications.
+Formalizing linguistic problems is a crucial step in programming for any applied linguistic task.
+ALT students have widely used regular expressions in their coursework and dissertation projects.

 **Programming concepts:** regular expressions.

 #### Task